Fyre fallout: NZ social media influencers risk big fines, lawyer says

 The failed Fyre luxury music festival - chronicled in new documentaries on Netflix and Hulu - has been followed by a crackdown on social media influencers by authorities in the US and the UK.

-And a leading regulator lawyer here says Instagram and Twitter stars in New Zealand also need to watch their step - and that fines of up to $200,000 could be in the offing if regulators here follow what if becoming a pervasive international trend.
+And a leading regulator lawyer here says Instagram and Twitter stars in New Zealand also need to watch their step - and that fines of up to $200,000 could be in the offing.

 READ MORE: